 - Use gas instead of charcoal to operate your BBQs, as Gas Griller emits nearly three times fewer greenhouse gases compared to using charcoal.

 Lawns and landscaping

-- Using hand tools is more energy efficient over equipment powered and operated by electricity or gas.
-Replace weed whackers with clippers, leaf blowers with rakes can save you some pennies on your energy bills.
+- Using hand tools is more energy efficient than equipment powered and operated by electricity or gas.
+Replace weed whackers with clippers, and leaf blowers with rakes can save you some pennies on your energy bills.

 Planting a shade tree can definitely improve the temperature.
 It reduces the energy needed to cool the place by blocking the sunlight from entering.
 It gives fresh and cold air, which is good for your comfort.
 Planting helps the community to “Go Green” as well.